Long Distance Hiker

 It’s the same for a solitary canoeist paddling around Newfoundland.
 The same for a climber setting foot on top of Everest.
 A person in a hang glider soaring over the Pyrenees experiences this feeling too, as does a sailor rounding Cape Horn.
 Yes, it’s about the adventure, the challenge.
 It is, however, primarily because our bodies realise that that is where we were nurtured, where we spent our infancy, and where we were raised.

-We are meant to be out there, it’s is embedded in us, it is comforting and it is natural.
+We are meant to be out there.
+It’s embedded in us, it’s comforting and it’s natural.
 This is why it feels so right.

-You can hear a recent inteview with me and David Lintern shortly after I returned from the Appalachian Trail here:
+You can hear an interview with David Lintern and I shortly after I returned from the Appalachian Trail here:

 Born in the south of England and having lived on the edge of a small village, the countryside was my playground.
 Fond memories of Summers spent mucking around in the woods with my mates still stay with me.
-There were no mobile phones or iPods then, we made our own entertainment,
+There were no mobile phones or iPads then, we made our own entertainment.

-At 16 I tried my first long walk, taking on the South Downs Way, a 110 mile route through the heart of Sussex downland.
+At 16 I tried my first long walk, taking on the South Downs Way, a 100 mile route through the heart of the Sussex downland and quintessential English rolling countryside.
 Biking took over during my twenties and I still take the occasional ride but my heart lies in walking.
-The simple act of putting one foot in front of the other is the appeal, it’s uncomplicated.
+The simple act of putting one foot in front of the other is the appeal because it’s uncomplicated.
 I’ve never been one to require an in depth understanding of something to appreciate it, the simpler the better.
 Walking is the simplest and oldest form of travel.
 It is designed to get us from one point to another with the minimum of fuss and at a pace that allows us to notice our environment which we would normally miss.